yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/Linux/kernel/page.md

 # Page

+## Translation Process

+The memory management unit (MMU) inside the CPU stores a cache of recently used mappings from the operating system's page table.
+This is called the translation lookaside buffer (TLB), which is an associative cache.

+1. If of TLB hit, directly output physical addr
+2. If of TLB miss, look up the address mapping in the page table; if found, output physical addr
+3. If of page table miss, page fault occurs, and OS establishes the mapping between physical addr and page table

 ## Page Table

 When an application accesses a virtual memory address, it must first be converted to a physical address before the processor can resolve the request.